The Path to Peace in Ukraine - August 18th, Hour 1

 The president keeps emphasizing again and again that he wants the killing to stop.

-And if you really stop and think about it, nobody else that is in this room that I'm watching right now, and right now the Prime Minister of Great Britain is speaking, but we'll we'll get to that in a second.
+And if you really stop and think about it, nobody else that is in this room that I'm watching right now, and right now the Prime Minister of Great Britain is speaking, but we'll get to that in a second.

-You know, the only person uh on the world stage right now that could even think about pulling this off.
+You know, the only person on the world stage right now that could even think about pulling this off, whether he is in the end successful or not, he's trying.

-And the president even mentioned he thought this one would be easier.
+And the president even mentioned, he thought this one would be easier.

 He said it turned out to be the harder one.

-Uh, but he's in the game, he's engaged, he's moving at the speed of Trump.
+He's moving at the speed of Trump.

-He got all these European leaders to get on a plane over the weekend, fly here, and Zelensky's here, and the hope is is that they'll have trilateral meetings as a result of all of this.
+And the hope is that they'll have trilateral meetings as a result of all of this.

-Putin agreeing to trilateral meetings, also uh Putin agreed to NATO style protections resembling NATO's Article V agreement, which I'll give you some specificity of in a second.
+Also, Putin agreed to NATO-style protections resembling NATO's Article V agreement, which I'll give you some specificity of in a second.

 That's always been Putin's position.